donkirkby/donimoes/docs/rules.md

 Found some interesting problems to solve?
 Ideas to share?
 Get in touch at [donkirkby.github.com/donimoes][github].

-Capturing and Blocking Donimoes are original puzzles designed by [Don Kirkby][don].
+Capturing and Blocking Donimoes, as well as Tetradominoes are original puzzles and games designed by [Don Kirkby][don].

 [github]: https://donkirkby.github.com/donimoes
 [don]: https://donkirkby.github.com/